 Globally, Muslim women have lacked educational opportunities to benefit their communities even though nurses are the framework of public health.
 In 2015, AAI began supporting a Nursing program in Sulu Province, Philippines; a region of 19 island districts, a population of 1 million, and only 16 medical doctors.
 Our goal was to provide 50 female students with a quality education to launch their nursing careers.
 Thus far, AAI has helped 240 young women to become nurses.

-Muslim females of all ages around the world are being denied the opportunity to receive a quality education and to develop professional skills to remedy the health, social and economic needs of their communities.
-At Sulu State College in the predominantly Autonomous Region of Muslim Mindanao in the Philippines, the School of Nursing has provided such opportunity.
-However, the school is surrounded by high poverty and communal violence.
+Muslim females of all ages around the world lack the opportunity to receive a quality education and to develop professional skills to remedy the health, social, and economic needs of their communities.
+In the Philippines, Sulu State College, Mindanao State University, Notre Dame College, and Fatima University can provide such opportunities for Muslim girls.
+However, in Mindanao, the schools are surrounded by high poverty and communal violence.
 Students struggle to complete their studies.

-By supporting 50 additional female nursing students with their basic educational needs, classroom materials, graduation fees and the cost of licensing exams, These young women demonstrate the potential success for Muslim women around the world.
-In addition, as health care providers, the nurses are providing vital services to all community members and expanding the employment base in one of the most economically deprived areas of the world.
-They also are symbols for the youth
+Each semester, we support up to 50 additional female nursing students with basic educational needs, classroom materials, graduation fees, and the cost of licensing exams.
+These young women demonstrate potential success for Muslim women around the world.
+As healthcare providers, the nurses will provide vital services to all community members and expand the employment base in one of the most economically deprived areas of the world.
+They are also positive symbols for local youth.

 The nursing programs in Sulu are a beacon of hope for the entire community.
 Our goal is to build a quality health system accessible to all.
 Supported by AAI, Sulu State College and MSU nursing students are now performing among the top 20 percent of all such schools in the Philippines - compared to a 30 percent student pass rate in 2015.
 AAI has helped support the successful licensing of some 240 new nurses in Sulu.
 As peacebuilders, we must now sustain this success.